Provably fair vs RNG 2026: the cryptographic check vs the server-side audit

 What it does NOT coverOperator solvency, license validity, future RTP changes, customer supportSame: operator solvency, license validity, future RTP changesTie (neither covers operations)

-Provably fair wins on per-round verification and trust requirement.
+Cryptographically transparent wins on per-round verification and trust requirement.
 RNG wins on simplicity and industry adoption breadth.
 Tie on distribution-level audit feasibility and the boundary of what either model covers.

-Per-round verification: provably fair vs RNG
+Per-round verification: cryptographically transparent vs RNG

 • Server-side RNG workflow: no equivalent.
 Player observes outcome, operator stores RNG state internally, audit lab samples distribution quarterly.
 Per-round mathematical verification is not part of the model.